pizofreude/pizofreude-hashnode-blog-backup/clufbfmyw000108l7cppdgj45.md

 When Cycling Superstores recruits new employees, several stakeholders are involved:

 * **Hiring Manager:** The manager responsible for overseeing the specific department or team where the open position exists.
-They play a key role in defining the job requirements, identifying ideal candidates, and conducting interviews.
+They play a key role in defining job requirements, identifying ideal candidates & conducting interviews.

-* **Human Resources (HR) Department:** Provides guidance and support throughout the recruitment process, including developing job descriptions, advertising open positions, screening resumes, coordinating interviews, and ensuring compliance with labor laws.
+* **Human Resources (HR) Department:** Provides guidance and support throughout the recruitment process, including developing job descriptions, advertising open positions, screening resumes, coordinating interviews & ensuring compliance with labor laws.

 * **Recruiting Agency (Optional):** Cycling Superstores may choose to partner with a recruiting agency to source qualified candidates, especially for specialized positions.

 * **Candidates:** The individuals applying for open positions at Cycling Superstores.
 They have a stake in a fair and transparent recruitment process.

-By considering the needs and interests of all stakeholders, Cycling Superstores can build strong relationships, foster a positive work environment, and achieve sustainable success.
+By considering the needs and interests of all stakeholders, Cycling Superstores can build strong relationships, foster a positive work environment & achieve sustainable success.

 ![Meme: do you have a map of the customer's key stakeholders?](https://cdn.hashnode.com/res/hashnode/image/upload/v1711876725137/28a4cc41-135f-45cb-b49a-3cffafbc2373.jpeg align="center")

 ## **Cycling Superstores: A Comprehensive Business Process with Web3 Integration**

-Cycling Superstores is redefining the cycling experience by seamlessly integrating physical stores, eCommerce, web3 technology, and a customer-centric approach.
+Cycling Superstores is redefining the cycling experience by seamlessly integrating physical stores, eCommerce, web3 technology & a customer-centric approach.
 Here's a process model in a flowchart of the business process utilizing [**Business Process Model and Notation (BPMN 2.0)**](https://www.bpmn.org/) with [DrawIO](https://www.drawio.com/):

 ![Cycling Superstores Business Process Flowchart](https://cdn.hashnode.com/res/hashnode/image/upload/v1711876821205/a5992bec-5322-4ce9-9a93-4f1e288e3cf2.png align="center")